Scale Your Impact

 What is the definition of done?

 The “definition of done” is an element of Scrum that brings clarity about if work is complete.
-It outlines the criteria for a product backlog item to be considered “done.”
+It outlines the criteria for a product backlog item or PBI to be considered “done.”
 This criterion is broad and flexible enough to be applied to all backlog items, yet concrete and specific enough for it to be clear whether or not it has been met.

 What exactly is it that’s done?